jvantuyl/sublime_diagram_plugin/README.md

 change the default character set for diagram files, create a user version of Diagram.sublime-settings file in the usual way.

+# Features

-## Install
+## Internationalization (i18n)

-To install from scratch, it's necessary to have:

-* Java (download from java.sun.com)
-* Graphviz (I recommend "homebrew" on the Mac)
-* Sublime Text 2 or 3

-To install, just put a checkout of this project into your Packages directory in Sublime Text.
+UTF-8 is the default character-set.
+Use the 'charset' property to use a different one.

-## support i18n
+## Sub-Titles
-You can edit this .wsd file for chinese, and it can render well:

-    @startuml
-    title <<顺序图>> 这是一个顺序图的说明

-    skinparam backgroundColor #EEEBDC
-    actor 使用者
-    participant "頭等艙" as A
-    participant "第二類" as B
-    participant "最後一堂課" as 別的東西

-    使用者 -> A: 完成這項工作
-    activate A
-    A -> B: 創建請求
-    activate B
-    B -> 別的東西: 創建請求
-    activate 別的東西
-    別的東西 --> B: 這項工作完成
-    destroy 別的東西
-    B --> A: 請求創建
-    deactivate B
-    A --> 使用者: 做完
-    deactivate A

-    @enduml
+Specifying `<<subtitle>>` at the beginning of the title will provide an output file suffixed with that name.
+This is useful in files with multiple diagrams so that they are generated with intelligible and predictable names.

-## support subtitle
+## Subtitles
-Just like the code above, with a title <<subname>>, you can get a fixed name with 'sourcefilename-subname.png' instead of the random name with template file.
+Just like the code above, with a title `<<subname>>`, you can get a fixed name as `sourcefilename-subname.png` instead of the random suffix.

-## Support
+## Operating System Support

 Operating Systems:  MacOS X, Linux, Windows (with default system viewer) Diagram Types: PlantUML